vuejs/v2.vuejs.org/src/v2/guide/components.md

 ></blog-post>
 ```

-Above, you'll see that we can use `v-bind` to dynamically pass props.
+Below, you'll see that we can use `v-bind` to dynamically pass props.
 This is especially useful when you don't know the exact content you're going to render ahead of time, like when [fetching posts from an API](https://jsfiddle.net/chrisvfritz/sbLgr0ad).

 That's all you need to know about props for now, but once you've finished reading this page and feel comfortable with its content, we recommend coming back later to read the full guide on [Props](components-props.html).